Viron1121/Customer_CRUD/README.md

 Create a .env file on backend directory and copy the content from .env.example to the newly created .env file.

+The PHP version used is 8.1.
+You can change it in the Dockerfile to match the PHP version you are using.

 "docker compose up -d" this is to run the backend thru docker compose. close then open your code editor to apply the changes if error persist